dinomatic/docs.dinomatic.com/content/docs/kemoku/settings.md

 - **Button Text**: CTA section button text
 - **Heading Font Size**: Font size for CTA headings
 - **Button Styling**: Colors and styling for CTA buttons
+- **Sticky CTA Section**: Display the CTA section as a sticky block at the bottom of the page on mobile devices

 ### Blocks (Table & Grid)